 Ockey, G. J., & Chukharev-Hudilainen, E. (2018-2020).
 Assessing interactional competence: Machine vs. human task delivery.
 Educational Testing Service. $100,000

 Ockey, G. J., Laughlin, V., & Davis, L. (2014-2016).
 Evaluating feasibility and user reactions to an interactive speaking test capability for assessing a broad construct of speaking ability.
 Educational Testing Service.
 Iowa State University portion: $13,455

 Ockey, G. J. (commissioned).
 Introducing Language Assessment.
 Cambridge University Press.
 (Expected publication 2023).

 Ockey, G. J., & Green, B. A. (Eds.).
 (2020).
 Another generation of fundamental considerations in language testing: A festshrift in honor of Lyle F. Bachman.
 Springer.

 Ockey, G. J., & Wagner, E. (2018).
 Assessment of Second Language Listening: Moving towards authenticity.
 Philadelphia: John Benjamins.

 Journal articles, book chapters, and monographs

-Ockey, G. J. (in press).
-Item response theory.
+Ockey, G. J. (2022) Item response theory and Many-facet Rasch measurement.
 In G. Fulcher, & L. Harding (Eds.).
 The Routledge Handbook of Language Testing.
 Routledge.